frandiox/vscode-simple-vim/README.md

 This intents to be a minimum Vim implementation to keep things fast.
 Other implementations are more complete but prohibitively slows down the editor.

+## Installation

 This extension is not publised in VSCode marketplace to avoid polluting it.
+You can find the installer (vsix file) in the [releases](https://github.com/frandiox/vscode-simple-vim/releases).

-Run `yarn bundle` to generate a local `.vsix` file and install it locally in your VSCode editor ([howto](https://stackoverflow.com/a/50232194/4468962)).
+Alternatively, clone the repo and run `yarn && yarn bundle` to generate the local `.vsix`.

+See how to install a VSIX file locally [here](https://stackoverflow.com/a/50232194/4468962).

 ## Operators